Tips & Advice

 THE RIGHT FIT

 Waterproof winter boots are a must through spring, but make sure they're the right fit.
-When trying them on, make sure your child has enough room at the end of their big toe and can wiggle their toes.
+When trying them on, be sure your child has enough room at the end of their big toe and can wiggle their toes.
 This will make sure you can fit on an extra pair of socks if need be, and also provide some circulation inside the boot which helps to keep toes warmer.
 Boots that are too tight will not only be uncomfortable, but will also be dangerous.

 ON THE ROAD

 Car seat manufacturers know that fluffy coats and snowsuits can be a liability, so they develop their own gear to help keep children cozy.
 What’s even better, is that this gear undergoes safety tests and meets all safety standards—just like the car seat itself.
-For example, Britax B-Warm Insulated Car Seat Cover provides a soft interior and weather-proof exterior to protect your babe from the elements.
+For example, Britax B-Warm Insulated Car Seat Cover provides a soft interior and weather-proof exterior to protect your baby from the elements.
 It has flip-up sides for easy access, and doesn't cover the all-important straps and back of the head.

 Follow these simple tips and you'll be warm, safe and happy all winter long!